title: Security & Compliance description: Audit trails, secret detection, access control, and air-gapped operation in phorvec.

 Local ONNX Embeddings

 The embedding model ships as an ONNX file bundled with the phorvec binary.
 Embedding generation runs in-process using the ONNX Runtime.
 No API call is made to an external embedding service.
-The model used is nomic-embed-text (137M parameters), chosen for the quality/size tradeoff appropriate for local use.
+The model used is all-MiniLM-L6-v2 (22M parameters, 384-dimensional vectors, ~23 MB), chosen for the quality/size tradeoff appropriate for local use.

 To use a different model, place an ONNX-format embedding model in the configured embedding.model_path directory and update config.toml. phorvec will load any ONNX model that produces a fixed-dimension float32 embedding vector.